 Grief can result from many types of death and loss, including living loss, facing one's own death, miscarriage, death of a pet, and more.
 Grief Works was created with all in mind, and its principles work equally for all.

-Grief is the internal process that is adjusting to the death of someone we care for.
+Grief is the internal process that is adjusting to the loss or death of someone we care for.
 The experience is usually chaotic and disorienting, but everyone grieves in their own way.
 Manifestations can range from numbness to anger to depression.
 There’s no right or wrong way to grieve.

 People often talk about Kubler Ross’s 5 stages of grief - denial, anger, bargaining, depression and acceptance - but I prefer to talk about the Dual Process Model of grief by Stroebe and Schut.
 Rather than looking at grief as linear or happening in stages, it sees grief as an oscillation between loss orientation and restoration orientation.
 At times, we can be loss oriented and feel the pain (including all the feelings described by the 5 stages theory) which we allow, and at other times we are restoration oriented, where we intentionally give ourselves a break and focus our minds on something else, for example, by doing things that soothe us, and give us thee psychological energy to go back and do the loss work.
 It’s the movement between these two that allows us to grow through grief.